viadeo/kasper-framework/doc/source/guide/2_defining_a_domain/1_implementing_a_domain.rst

 Implementing a domain
 ========================

-A domain is generally defined as an empty class, implementing the `Domain` interface and annotated with the `@XKasperDomain` annotation.
+A domain is generally defined as an empty, marker class, implementing the `Domain` interface and annotated with the `@XKasperDomain` annotation.

 A `Domain` must be a part of a domain API in order to be accessible by all components of our domain.